 Safety may be a given when living in a home.
 But when you live in a van, it’s crucial to stay alert and keep safe while stationary or on the road.
 Here are a few bullet points to consider regarding safe living in a van:

-- Always close all doors of the van.
+- Always close all doors of the van, especially if you’re currently living off the gird in a city.

 - Be aware and keep touch with the area and the surroundings.